 First, the word.
 The articulation is Crossfit for your mouth!
 It can’t be a coincidence that Several Awesome Concepts begin with the letters S and P together.
-Spandex and spaghetti and spasm and sparkle are obviously words to be Declared Aloud with arms akimbo.
+Spandex and A review of the Old Spaghetti Factory and spasm and sparkle are obviously words to be Declared Aloud with arms akimbo.
 That slide from sibilant to plosive is like the sparkline of a lit fuse: one that blows your jaws open like dynamite.

 And just after it pops it’s over.
 Sponge wrenches your mouth shut with a mangy, grungy, plunge-y, snarl.
 When whispered, the syllable would be barely a maraca shake.
 But the voiced affricate (d͡ʒ) buzzes like neon light.
 The same glow that makes “minge” and “whinge” such a thrill for Britons.
 And the damn thing is held together by a lowly schwa.
 Sponge!
 Say it with a Southern US accent and tell me it doesn’t merit a plaque of some kind.

 Fine, you don’t care.
 Otto wouldn’t care either because he hears a noun and a verb, not merely a bouquet of phonemes.
 For him a sponge is to sponge and back again.
 A sponge is a mendicant, non-contributor loathed by The Man.
 Ayn Rand disciples might prefer “moocher.”
 But there’s some irony to this comparison, I think.
 It’s true that sponges are skilled at unthinking absorption, but their ultimate nature is to be squozen; tightly resolved of liquid assets by invisible hands.